Where to Stay in Bangkok for Foodies

 I can also recommend Capone’s Pizza, also located in the heart of Bangkok near the Asoke/Sukhumvit intersection.
 Though they are more well known for their deep dish pizza, you can gather from the name Capone it’s got Chicago roots.

-Then we’ve got Pizza Mania which is quite popular making deliveries straight out of their kitchen from the heart of Bangkok.
-I couldn’t find out too much about the owner of Pizza Mania but it’s all good, I highly recommend their pizzas in Bangkok.
+Then we’ve got Pizza Mania, which is quite popular, making deliveries straight out of their kitchen from the heart of Bangkok.
+I like the option when ordering on their website for baking your pizza well done.
+I couldn’t find out too much about the owner of Pizza Mania, but it’s all good, I highly recommend their pizzas in Bangkok.

 Pizza Mania Bangkok